 Focus on SEO

 One of the best ways to generate a stampede of traffic to your website is through blogging.
-This shouldn’t come as a surprise.
-Google processes about 40,000 searches a second.
-That equates to 3.5 billion searches a day.
+Sydney SEO Company Safari Digital suggest that the importance of SEO cannot be overstated for e-Commerce businesses looking to scale their online presence in 2021 and beyond.
+Google processes about 40,000 searches a second – that equates to 3.5 billion searches a day.

 With a good content marketing strategy, you can get a slice of some of these searches.

 The starting point for a content marketing strategy involves coming up with a list of relevant keywords to target.
 There is a range of SEO tools you can use for keyword research.
 A good budget option is Longtail Pro.
 You can find Longtail Pro user reviews here.

 Once you’ve got your list of keywords, you need to create some relevant content targeting these terms.
 These will either be blog posts, product pages, or sales pages.